 About Power and Water Corporation

-The Northern Territory’s Power and Water Corporation (PWC) provides electricity, water and sewerage services across 1.3 million square kilometres to four major regional areas, including the capital city of Darwin, as well as 72 communities and 66 outstations.
+The Northern Territory’s Power & Water Corporation (PWC) provides electricity, water and sewerage services across 1.3 million square kilometres to four major regional areas, including the capital city of Darwin, as well as 72 communities and 66 outstations.
 PWC has more than 890 staff living and working in the NT including 208 relief and full time Essential Services Operators living in remote Indigenous communities who are support by the Corporation’s Remote Operations Team.
 PWC owns more than 50 mini-grid power systems across the NT, supplying electricity to remote Indigenous communities.
 These power systems rely primarily on diesel fuel, with a combined capacity of over 74MW.

 ARENA media contacts